About - Classification Values after Malde

 In July 1978 I started puzzling with the letters, finding that I had to study the behaviour of all the apparent 60 classes.
 They were investigated for their ability of survival on the solar disk, their structure and complexity and also study the typical lifestyles from hundreds of sunspotgroups.
 This took me just about 3 years to complete satisfactory.

 Then I had, for three years puzzled with attaching numbers to these three-letter codes, so that one can do calculations with them.
 In late 1997 I even made CV-numbers out of the official USAF-observations from 1971 to 1997.
+Monitoring of these observations and compared to CV-Helios Network's own observations are performed on a daily basis.
 The results you may see somewhere else at these pages.

 On the 15th of August 1981 I declared the system "Classification Values" for "official".